Eudice Chong: Professional

+WTA Tour: Hong Kong main-draw debut, Thailand doubles finalist

-Chong made her debut in 2016 when she was awarded a wildcard for the qualifying draw.
-With a modest WTA ranking of No. 995, she managed to come from a set down to beat 201st-ranked Shuko Aoyama, 4-6, 6-4, 6-1, before she was ousted by No. 164 Tereza Martincová of the Czech Republic.
-In 2018, now ranked No. 590, she was given a maindraw wildcard and faced 145th-ranked American Christina McHale.
-Trailing by a break and 5-3, Chong rallied to win three games in succession to force a tiebreak before claiming seven points in a row from 2-0 down to grab the breaker.
-However, the former world No. 24 made the necessary adjustments and tidied up her wayward groundstrokes to progress, 6-7, 6-2, 6-1.
+Chong made her debut at the 2016 Hong Kong Tennis Open when she was awarded a wildcard for the qualifying draw.
+With a modest WTA ranking of No. 995, she managed to come from a set down to beat 201st-ranked Shuko Aoyama, 4–6, 6–4, 6–1, before she was ousted by No. 164 Tereza Martincová of the Czech Republic.

+In 2018, now ranked No. 590, she was given a main draw wildcard and faced 145th-ranked American Christina McHale.
+Trailing by a break and 5–3, Chong rallied to win three games in succession to force a tiebreak, before claiming seven points in a row from 2–0 down to grab the breaker.
+However, the former world No. 24 made the necessary adjustments and tidied up her wayward groundstrokes to progress, 6–7, 6–2, 6–1.

-Chong: "I played well in the first set and managed to stay with her in the rallies.
-For the second and third sets, I started rushing too much and went for shots that I shouldn't have and that definitely made a difference.
-Hopefully, I can use this experience and gain confidence for the upcoming tournaments I'm playing in."
-She also competed in the doubles and was given a main-draw wildcard in 2016 (w/ Katherine Ip) and 2018 (w/ Zhang Ling) but went out in the first round to Nao Hibino / Alexandrina Naydenova and Alizé Cornet / Zheng Saisai, respectively.
+She also competed in the doubles and was given a main-draw wildcard in 2016 (w/Katherine Ip) and 2018 (w/Zhang Ling) but went out in the first round to Nao Hibino / Alexandrina Naydenova and Alizé Cornet / Zheng Saisai, respectively.

-ITF World Tennis Tour
+In September 2024, at the WTA 250 2024 Thailand Open 2, Chong reached her first WTA Tour doubles final, partnering with Moyuka Uchijima, but lost to top seeds Anna Danilina and Irina Khromacheva in the championship match.
+She received a wildcard for the singles main draw at her home tournament, the 2024 Hong Kong Tennis Open but lost to Priscilla Hon.